 3 Leadership and ethical dilemmas

-At the beginning of this week we provided a definition of ethics as concerning judgements about right and wrong.
+At the beginning of this week we provided a definition of ethics as concerning judgments about right and wrong.
 The simplicity of this definition conceals a range of more complicated issues.
 In reality, ethics is mostly not about right and wrong but about ‘wrong and more wrong’ or ‘almost-right and a-bit-wrong’.
 In other words, organisational ethics is often about dilemmas that:

 - have to take into account complex contexts